theophilec/theophilec.github.io/_pages/about.md

 This site is still (a bit) under construction.

-**Open to work**: I am looking for a permanent position as a Machine Learning Scientist or Engineer in or around Paris from Septembre 2024.
-Get in touch !
+**Open to work**: I am actively looking for a Machine Learning Engineer or Software Engineering position in or around Paris.
+I will be available in October 2024, and am particularly interested in joining a highly-technical team building a powerful product or service.
+I am open to branching out from ML to signal processing, optimization... get in touch!